Cleaning Business Supplies List: Essentials for Residential & Commercial Jobs

 20. Glass cleaner

-Use a quality glass cleaner to leave windows, mirrors, and other surfaces clear and streak-free and without a filmy residue.
+Use a quality glass cleaner to leave windows, mirrors, and other surfaces clear and streak-free.
+Choose a product that wipes off easily, without leaving a filmy residue.

 21. Bathroom cleaner or solution

 Choose a bathroom cleaner that removes soap scum and kills germs effectively.
-Always read labels carefully and avoid mixing products that contain bleach.
+Always read labels carefully and avoid mixing products that contain bleach and ammonia.

 22. Wood floor cleaner

 You can add this solution directly to your wet mopping process in homes or office spaces.
-Always spot test (by using a small amount in a hidden area) when working with hardwood to avoid potential damage or streaking.
+When you’re working with hardwood surfaces, always spot test by using a small amount in a hidden area to avoid potential damage or streaking.

 23. Carpet cleaner and deodorizers